redhat-cop/redhat-image-mode-demo/docs/use-cases/bootc-container-update/README.md

 [bootc-user@localhost ~]$ bootc --help
 Deploy and transactionally in-place with bootable container images.

 The `bootc` project currently uses ostree-containers as a backend to support a model of bootable container images.
-Once installed, whether directly via `bootc install` (executed as part of a container) or via another mechanism such as an OS installer tool, further updates can be pulled via e.g. `bootc update`.
+Once installed, whether directly via `bootc install` (executed as part of a container) or via another mechanism such as an OS installer tool, further updates can be pulled via e.g. `bootc upgrade`.

 Changes in `/etc` and `/var` persist.

 Usage: bootc <COMMAND>

 Commands:
-  update      Download and queue an updated container image to apply switch       Target a new container image reference to boot edit         Apply full changes to the host specification status       Display status
+  upgrade      Download and queue an updated container image to apply switch       Target a new container image reference to boot edit         Apply full changes to the host specification status       Display status